hfroot/zzz/README.md

 ## Justification
 Will be created for personal use, but has possible wider solutions, like improving sleep quality in hospitals (sleep being necessary to improve health).
 Stats on number of people who don't get good sleep.

+## Future Work

+App as an informer:

+* Details of network stats

+App as an active aid:

+* Mini meditation exercises to be performed before bed (look to BreathEasy?)
+* Suggestion for last coffee/activity of the day (potential with integrating with the previous coffee app?)
+* Use haptic feedback on watch to slow the heart beat
+* Alarm clock integration

 ## Misc
 [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)